Pamunkey: Government

 The Pamunkey practice of matrilineal succession also created some confusion for Englishmen, who finally in the 1677 Treaty of Middle Plantation recognized the Pamunkey queen.
-As with other tribes in the Powhatan confederacy, the Pamunkey also had a weroance (chief) and a tribal council composed of seven members, elected every four years.
+As with other surviving members of the Powhatan Confederacy, the Pamunkey adopted a chief and a council composed of seven members, elected every four years.
 The chief and council execute all the tribal governmental functions as set forth by their laws.
-Traditional elections used a basket, as well as peas and corn kernels, in the same number as voters.
+Elections used a basket, as well as peas and corn kernels, in the same number as voters.
 Members first voted for the chief, followed by votes for the seven council members.
 For each candidate, a corn kernel signified approbation and a pea a "no" vote, or if there were but two candidates, each could be indicated by a type of seed.

 The same 1896 study noted that tribal laws were concerned with, but not limited to, controlling land use, stealing, and fighting (breaking the peace).
 Instead of using corporal punishment, incarceration, or chastisement, anyone who broke a tribal law was fined or banished.
 Because the Pamunkey resented that, in the past, outsiders picked out some laws for ridicule, no outsiders are now allowed to see tribal laws.

 Tribal laws govern all civil matters.
 In criminal matters, outside authorities such as a Sheriff or Police, may respectfully notify the Tribal Chief about serving a warrant.
 But, such action is not legally required.
 The tribe does not operate a police force or jail.
 Most tribal members obey the tribal laws out of respect for the chief and the council.
 The tribe discourages verbal attacks against members.
 As the former Chief Brown explains, they have strict slander laws because, "We're like a 400-year-old subdivision.
 If we didn't get along we'd have probably killed each other long before now."

 The chief continued to pay the annual tribute to Virginia's governor.
 This consists of game, usually a deer, and pottery or a "peace pipe".
 The Pamunkey have been paying such tribute since the treaty of 1646.
 Making this annual payment has not always been easy.
 Former Chief Miles remembers one year that was particularly hard, "We couldn't find anything, no deer, no turkeys—nothing.
 My dad was chief then, and we knew we had to have something to present to the governor; so we went to a turkey farm, bought a live turkey, brought it back to the reservation and killed it.
 That way we were able to fulfill the terms of the treaty—after all it was killed on the reservation."
 As far as anyone knows, they have not missed a payment in 342 years.